 A BUDGET is a plan on how you will spend the money you earn.
 It includes how much money you earn (and from where you earn it) and details what you want to spend your money on and how much you will save.

 SAVING means not spending your money straight away, but putting it away so you can spend it later.
 Usually people put their savings in a bank account, to keep the money safe until they have enough to buy what they want.

 A BANK ACCOUNT is the record your bank keeps to know how much money you have given them to mind.
 It has your name on it so the bank knows it is your money.
 You can put money in to your account when you want to save, and take it out when you need it.
 When you leave money in your account, the bank pays you interest.
 You get a bank account number for each account that you have with the bank.
-Bank account numbers are up to 10 numbers long at Bank of Melbourne.
+Bank account numbers are 9 numbers long at Bank of Melbourne.